Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Simulation Study

 \subsubsection{Coverage of 95\% Prediction Intervals}

 Figure~\ref{fig:picovernor} shows the mean coverage of 95\% prediction intervals for normally distributed effects.
 Without heterogeneity, all methods typically achieve mean coverage above the nominal level, as expected: under no heterogeneity, future effects coincide with the common effect, and prediction intervals that cover it achieve 100\% coverage.
-The PCD-full and PCD-simplified intervals are typically close to 100\% coverage, whereas the PCD-fixed method consistently falls farthest from 100\% coverage.
-The HTS interval typically attains 100\% coverage for three to five studies, but coverage declines as the number of studies increases.
-The bootstrap interval approaches 100\% coverage as the number of studies increases, but has consistently lower coverage than prediction intervals from Edgington's method with heterogeneity uncertainty adjustment.
+PCD-full and PCD-simplified intervals are closest to 100\% coverage, suggesting that the confidence distribution based on the generalized heterogeneity statistic accounts for heterogeneity even when point estimates are near zero.

-Under heterogeneity, all methods approach nominal coverage as the number of studies increases to 50, generally performing better when heterogeneity is large.
-However, the HTS and PCD-fixed prediction intervals demonstrate relatively poor performance.
-For Higgins' $I^2$ of 30\% and 60\%, the HTS prediction interval exhibits a U-shaped pattern in its coverage: it tends to over-cover for three studies and under-cover for five to 50 studies.
-Notably, it performs well under large heterogeneity and at least five studies.
-The PCD-fixed prediction interval generally exhibits undercoverage, often falling below 80\% under three studies, and approaching nominal coverage only with 50 studies and $I^2$ of 60\% and 90\%.
+Under heterogeneity, all methods approach nominal coverage as the number of studies increases, with generally better performance for larger heterogeneity.
+However, HTS and PCD-fixed intervals perform relatively poorly.
+For $\iota^2$ of 30\% and 60\%, the HTS interval shows a U-shaped pattern, over-covering with three studies and under-covering for five to 50 studies, though it performs well under large heterogeneity with at least five studies.
+The PCD-fixed interval consistently undercovers, often below 80\% with three studies, and approaches nominal coverage only with 50 studies and large heterogeneity.

-The prediction intervals from Edgington's method which incorporate heterogeneity estimation uncertainty (PCD-simplified and PCD-full) and from the parametric bootstrap are often close to nominal coverage under heterogeneity and are only minimally affected by the number of large studies.
-Coverages of these methods are typically similar, but slight differences occur: The bootstrap approach is closest to nominal coverage for Higgins $I^2$ of 30\% and 90\% with three studies, whereas the PCD-full method shows slightly better coverage in several scenarios with Higgins $I^2$ of 30\% and five to ten studies, and with Higgins $I^2$ of 60\% and three studies.
-The PCD-simplified interval often deviates strongest from nominal coverage in scenarios with few studies among these three methods.
-The PCD-full interval typically achieves higher coverage than the PCD-simplified interval, reflecting the additional uncertainty incorporated.
+Prediction intervals from PCD-full, PCD-simplified, and the parametric bootstrap generally achieve coverage close to nominal.
+Their performance is similar overall, with minor differences: the bootstrap is closest to nominal for $\iota^2$ of 30\% and 90\% with three studies, while PCD-full shows slightly better coverage in several scenarios with $\iota^2$ of 30\% and five to ten studies, and $\iota^2$ of 60\% and three studies.
+The PCD-simplified interval tends to deviate most from nominal coverage in scenarios with few studies among these three methods.
+PCD-full typically achieves higher coverage than PCD-simplified, reflecting the additional uncertainty incorporated.